Fan Fic: Shadow of the Dragon

 - Really Gets Around:

 - In life, Reiko is stated to has regularly slept with members of the school sports teams as a way to boost morale.
 When the Big Bad uses Sympathetic Magic to transform her into Sakura's undead doppelganger, she uses it to her advantage to have sex with other male students and tarnish Sakura's reputation.
+In chapter 16, she explicitly states she's slept with at least fifteen different boys.

 - Chapter 23 introduces Megumi, who is explicitly described as a slut and doesn't hesitate to flirt with and try to seduce even taken men.